Posts in Category: TV History

 There was also the weekly “Esso Television Reporter” from March until May of 1940 hosted by William Spargrove, who narrated off camera.
 The Esso program used live organ music and on camera was a mix of newswire photos, maps and graphic miniature depictions of news event locations.

-In the photo below, we see one of those Esso mini sets in use.
+In the photo up top, we see one of those Esso mini sets in use and behind the camera is NBC’s second hire as a cameraman, Don Peek.
 This scene depicts the first use of aircraft to attack warships.
 Remember, although WW II had not come to our shores yet, Europe was fully engulfed in 1940.
-As we will see, the war severely curtailed television in every way, but there is more to the pre war story below.
+As we will see, the war severely curtailed television in every way, but there is more to the prewar story below.

 From July of 1941 till May of 1942, Sam Cuff hosted a weekly news commentary called “Face The War”, but the show ended as RCA and NBC cut television operations down to next to nothing five months after Pearl Harbor.